Magnetic Fields from Compensated Isocurvature Perturbations: Introduction

 Included among these possibilities are compensated isocurvature perturbations (CIPs), perturbations to the dark-matter density that are compensated by baryon-density perturbations in such a way that the isocurvature part of the total matter perturbation vanishes \cite{Gordon:2002gv,Gordon:2009wx,Holder:2009gd}.
 CIPs, which can arise in some multi-field models \cite{Linde:1996gt,Sasaki:2006kq,Gordon:2009wx,Lyth:2002my,Gordon:2002gv,Langlois:2000ar,He:2015msa} or during baryogenesis \cite{DeSimone:2016ofp} are particularly intriguing as CIPs induce (at linear order) no temperature fluctuations in the cosmic microwave background (CMB).
 The fluctuations remain frozen until shortly after recombination due to CMB drag.
 The subsequent evolution is triggered by the baryon-gas pressure, which is small, thus affecting perturbations only on very small scales.
 Constraints to CIPs on large scales come from higher-order effects on the CMB power spectrum \cite{Munoz:2015fdv,Heinrich:2016gqe,Smith:2017ndr,Valiviita:2017fbx,Planck:2018jri} and the CMB trispectrum \cite{Grin:2011tf,Grin:2011nk,Grin:2013uya} while CIPs on small distance scales may be manifest in CMB spectral distortions \cite{Haga:2018pdl,Chluba:2013dna} or the recombination history \cite{Lee:2021bmn}.
 Still, these effects arise only at higher order in perturbation theory and so are fairly weakly constrained.
 The effects of CIPs have also been considered for baryon acoustic oscillations~\cite{Soumagnac:2016bjk,Soumagnac:2018atx,Heinrich:2019sxl}; 21-cm fluctuations~\cite{Gordon:2009wx}; velocity acoustic oscillations \cite{Munoz:2019rhi,Munoz:2019fkt} in the 21-cm power spectrum~\cite{Hotinli:2021xln}; scale-dependent bias~\cite{Barreira:2019qdl,Barreira:2020lva}; and kSZ tomography \cite{Hotinli:2019wdp,Sato-Polito:2020cil,Kumar:2022bly}.

 Here we show that CIPs induce magnetic fields by interacting with primordial adiabatic perturbations during the dark ages, after recombination but before the epoch of reionization.
 The CIP gives rise to an isothermal perturbation to the electron number density that then interacts, via the Biermann-battery mechanism \cite{Naoz:2013wla}, with the electron-temperature gradients associated with the adiabatic perturbation to generate a magnetic field.
-A similar mechanism operates in the standard cosmological model at second order in the adiabatic-density-perturbation amplitude \cite{Naoz:2013wla} and generates magnetic fields as strong as $\mathcal O(10^{-15}\,{\rm nG})$ at the redshifts, $z\simeq20$, at which the first structures become nonlinear.
-The CIP amplitude may be larger than the adiabatic-perturbation amplitude and, moreover, can extend to smaller distance scales than the Jeans scale, leading to the possibility of larger amplitude magnetic fields on smaller distance scales.
+A similar mechanism operates in the standard cosmological model at second order in the adiabatic-density-perturbation amplitude \cite{Naoz:2013wla} and generates magnetic fields weaker than $\mathcal O(10^{-15}\,{\rm nG})$ at the redshifts, $z\simeq20$, at which the first structures become nonlinear.
+As the CIP amplitude may be four orders of magnitude larger than the adiabatic-perturbation amplitude, one might expect that the CIPs can induce magnetic fields of order $10^{-11}$ nG at redshifts $z\sim20$ and thus possibly detectable by 21-cm measurements \cite{Venumadhav:2014tqa, Gluscevic:2016gns}.
+Yet, our analysis shows that cancelations in the amplitude of the fluctuations in the electron number-density suppress that enhancement.

 The remaining parts of this paper are organized as follows.
 In Section~\ref{sec: Compensated isocurvature perturbations} we discuss large- and small-scale constraints on the CIP amplitude and relate those to the amplitude of the CIPs-induced free-electron-density fluctuations.
 We then derive, in Section~\ref{Sec: Biermann battery mechanism}, the magnetic fields that could have arised from the CIPs.
 We conclude with a discussion on our results in Section~\ref{sec: Discussion}.